electron/electron/docs/api/breaking-changes-ns.md

 This document describes changes to Electron APIs after migrating network code to NetworkService API.

-Currently we don't have an estimate of when will we enable NetworkService by default in Electron, but as Chromium is already removing non-NetworkService code, the switch may come after a few major version releases.
+We don't currently have an estimate of when we will enable `NetworkService` by default in Electron, but as Chromium is already removing non-`NetworkService` code, we might switch before Electron 10.

-The content of this document should be moved to `breaking-changes.md` after it is determined when to enable NetworkService in Electron.
+The content of this document should be moved to `breaking-changes.md` once we have determined when to enable `NetworkService` in Electron.

 ## Planned Breaking API Changes